yaffol/jsonforms-vuetify-renderers/README.md

 Each rendered HTML element specifies a CSS class which can be used to style it.
 This process can also be customized so that each element declares user-specified CSS classes.
-Therefore JSON Forms Vue Vanilla can be integrated with any CSS-only UI framework quite easily.
+Therefore JSON Forms Vue Vuetify can be integrated with any CSS-only UI framework quite easily.

 You can find the default CSS classes in `[defaultStyles.ts](src/styles/defaultStyles.ts).